hugomenz/konstruktion-verwaltung-tool/README.md

 ## API REST

 This project uses a RESTful API for handling the communication between the frontend and the database.
-The API is built using the ASP.NET Core framework and utilizes the Repository pattern for interacting with the data.
+The API is built using .NET 6 and utilizes the Repository pattern for interacting with the data.

 <p align="center">
   <img src="./public/apiRest.JPG" width="700"/>